lmjohns3/theanets/docs/creating.rst

       layers=(3, (10, 'rnn'), 3),
       weighted=True)

-Then, when training the weighted model, the training and validation datasets require an additional component: an array of floating-point values with the same shape as the expected outputs of the model.
-For example, a non-recurrent Classifier model would require a weight vector with each minibatch, of the same shape as the labels array, so that the training and validation datasets would each have three pieces: ``sample``, ``label``, and ``weight``.
+When training a weighted model, the training and validation datasets require an additional component: an array of floating-point values with the same shape as the expected output of the model.
+For example, a non-recurrent Classifier model would require a weight vector with each minibatch, of the same shape as the labels array, so that the training and validation datasets would each have three
+pieces: ``sample``, ``label``, and ``weight``.
 Each value in the weight array is used as the weight for the corresponding error when computing the loss.

 .. _creating-customizing:

 Customizing
 ===========

-The ``theanets`` package tries to strike a good balance between defining everything known in the neural networks literature, and allowing you as a programmer to create new stuff with the library.
+The ``theanets`` package tries to strike a balance between defining everything known in the neural networks literature, and allowing you as a programmer to create new and exciting stuff with the library.
 For many off-the-shelf use cases, the hope is that something in ``theanets`` will work with just a few lines of code.
-For more complex cases, you should be able to create an appropriate subclass and integrate it into your workflow with a little more effort.
+For more complex cases, you should be able to create an appropriate subclass and integrate it into your workflow with just a little more effort.

 .. _creating-custom-layers: